Miaojiang Great Wall: Repair and publicity

 After the conclusion of the South Great Wall, the Fenghuang County Government and the County Party Committee carried out a series of restoration and publicity activities.
 The government funded rescue and repair work in the Lahaoyingpan section of Yongxing Ping.
 A total of 1.78 kilometers was repaired before May 2001.

 In order to achieve the purpose of propaganda, the "South Great Wall 2003 China-Korea Go Invitational Tournament" was held in Fenghuang County.
 Related units spent nearly 200,000 yuan to build the world’s largest go board on the South Great Wall, which is 5051.83 times the standard chess board, with a side length of 31.7 meters and a total area of 1004.89 square meters.
 Go players such as Chang Hao and Cao Xunxuan came to play go, and nearly a thousand spectators watched it live, and it was broadcast live on TV by hundreds of media.
-In order to show respect, some amateurs actually spent more than a month walking here.
+In order to show respect, some amateurs spent over a month walking here.